Unlocking Gen Z at Work: A Generational Impact Study

 While this interaction did not occur in the workplace, it's an example of what can happen when you look beyond your immediate reality to consider different perspectives.
 The woman may never understand what it's like to deal with the police as an African American, and the man cannot understand (yet) what it's like to experience social isolation as an older person.
 However, they were able to find common ground to reach a solution.

-Inside your organization, you can use F4S' team insights to understand the inner motivations and drives of the people you work with no matter how different they may seem from you.
+Inside your organization, you can use Marlee's team insights to understand the inner motivations and drives of the people you work with no matter how different they may seem from you.

 Resources and tools